|

 Gaul, Spain, and Africa.

-The Goths attack Asia Minor and Greece.
-The Persians conquer
+The Goths attacked Asia Minor and Greece.
+The Persians conquered

 Armenia.
-Their king, Sapor, defeats the Roman emperor Valerian,
+Their king, Sapor, defeated the Roman emperor

 provinces.
-The emperor Decius is defeated and slain by them.
+Emperor Decius was defeated and slain by them.

 Fritigern was a commander of the